 RobertoDure/mcp-vulnerability-scanner Multiple stdio

-mukul975/cve-mcp-server (266 stars in 11 days, created April 14, 2026) is the fastest-growing newcomer in the entire network security MCP space.
+mukul975/cve-mcp-server (571 stars, created April 14, 2026) has grown from 266 to 571 stars in a single month — making it the fastest-growing server in the entire network security MCP space and one of the strongest adoption stories across all MCP categories.
 A production-grade MCP server providing 27 security intelligence tools across 21 APIs — CVE lookup, EPSS scoring, CISA Known Exploited Vulnerabilities (KEV), MITRE ATT&CK mapping, Shodan, VirusTotal, and more.
 This aggregates what previously required separate MCP servers (Shodan, CVE databases, threat intelligence) into a single unified server.
-The explosive adoption suggests strong demand for consolidated security intelligence tooling.
+The sustained explosive adoption confirms strong demand for consolidated security intelligence tooling.

 nickpending/mcp-censys (Python) provides domain, IP, and FQDN reconnaissance via the Censys Search API.
 Similar to Shodan but with Censys’s own internet-wide scanning perspective.
 No updates since April 2025 — dormant but functional.
 Useful as a complementary data source — Shodan and Censys often discover different services on the same hosts.